strapi/documentation/docusaurus/docs/dev-docs/cli.md

   Generate typings specifying the output directory in which the file will be created.

 :::caution
 Strapi requires the project types to be generated in the `types` directory for them to work.
-The --out-dir option should not be used for most cases.
-However, it can be useful for cases such as generating a second copy to compare the difference between your existing types and your updated types after making a change to your content structure.
+The `--out-dir` option should not be used for most cases.
+However, it can be useful for cases such as generating a second copy to compare the difference between your existing and updated types after changing your content structure.
 :::

 ## strapi routes:list